Not only can essential oils heal your gut, but they also play a role in maintaining gut health!

 - Thyme - is antimicrobial by day, and a gut healer by night, and thyme is marked as a superhero in the world of gut health.
 For SIBO, thymol and geraniol are "effective in suppressing pathogens in the small intestine, with no effect to beneficial commensal colonic bacteria in the distal gut."
 (15) Thymol is the major component of thyme, while geraniol is found in rose oil.

 - Lavender - We have seen that lavender is effective against dysbiosis; it also has anti-inflammatory and healing properties as well.
 Lavender is one of the most effective anxyolitic (anti-anxiety) essential oils, and has been tested as a commercial internal preparation.
 (16) Lavender is a key component to any healing protocol whether to calm anxiety, to improve gut health, or be a major part of nearly any healing regimen.

-- Cumin - Recent studies on IBS symptoms and essential oil treatments analyzed 2% of cumin essential oils in 57 patients with IBS.
+- Cumin - Studies on IBS symptoms and essential oil treatments analyzed 2% of cumin essential oils in 57 patients with IBS.
 At the end of the four-week trial, symptoms including pain, bloating, and elimination problems decreased drastically.
 (17)

 - Oregano - As mentioned above, oregano essential oil has been proven to repair the gut lining, which is key because so many people suffer from leaky gut.
 Try consuming 2-3 drops with olive oil in an enteric-coated capsule two times per day as a remedy.

 If you're serious about rebuilding your gut, then spend some time researching essential oils and make them part of your healing protocol.